cloud-native-singapore/helm-workshop/README.md

 > simple-nginx-1-10 1          Thu Mar  2 14:21:44 2017   DELETED simple-nginx-0.0.1
 > ```

-In this simple chart, we can modify the [html](code/simple-nginx/html/)
+In this simple chart we have:

+- A `Chart.yaml` at the root

+  This provides information about the chart which can be used for searching.

+- A folder full of `templates`

+  Which are based on golang templates with 50+ addon functions to render based user provided on values

+- A `values.yaml` file to provide values for the templates

   Currently only 1 parameter is provided and the default value is documented in the [values.yaml](code/simple-nginx/values.yaml) file at the root of the directory.

+This chart also demonstrate the ability to include files allowing us to modify the [html ConfigMap](code/simple-nginx/html/) for illustration purposes.

-We can demonstrate these changes:
+We can demonstrate these changes as follows:
 ```
 vim code/simple-nginx/html/index.html
 helm install -n simple-nginx-1-11 --set tag=1.11-alpine code/simple-nginx/